Quantum feedback control with a transformer neural network architecture: Appendix B: Attention Formalism

 In our transformer-based model for quantum control, the attention mechanism is important to capture the complex dependencies between the initial quantum state, the sequential measurement records, and the optimal control parameters that we aim to predict.
 Here, we focus on a detailed, yet concise explanation of how attention operates within our model, considering both self-attention and cross-attention.
+The cross-attention layers in the decoder enable it to integrate contextual information from the encoder.

+Cross-attention bridges the encoder and decoder by computing attention scores between the decoder's queries and the encoder's keys and values.
+Several attention scores can be calculated by different linear transformation known as attention heads.
+Multiple attention heads operate in parallel, and their outputs are concatenated and transformed.
+Feed-forward networks introduce non-linearity and residual connections and layer normalization are applied for stable training.
+We use multiple encoder modules together to learn hierarchical representations as well.
+By stacking several identical Transformer-encoder blocks—each comprising multi-head self-attention, a feed-forward network, and residual normalization—the model builds depth that progressively abstracts the input.
+Early layers focus on very local measurement correlations, mid-level layers capture medium-range dependencies, and the deepest layers integrate global structure needed for long-horizon planning.
+This leads to better out-of-distribution generalization as well.

+While reinforcement learning methods can learn control strategies through interaction with the environment, they often require extensive exploration and can suffer from instability during training.
+Our transformer-based approach provides a stable and efficient alternative by learning from supervised data.
+It eliminates the need for exploration by utilizing known optimal control parameters during training.
+This approach leverages the strengths of sequence modeling inherent in transformers, capturing long-range dependencies without the high variance typically associated with RL methods \cite{li2023surveytransformersreinforcementlearning}.

 Self-attention allows the model to weigh the relevance of different elements within a single input sequence by computing attention scores between all pairs of positions.
 For each element in the sequence, the model generates query vectors ($Q$), key vector ($K$), and value vector ($V$) using learned linear transformations.